 When driven by a servo motor in a closed loop system, resolution is measured by an encoder — ideally a linear encoder mounted on or very close to the axis being measured.
 For linear encoders, resolution is stated as the distance (microns or nanometers) between lines, or counts, and for rotary encoders, resolution is given as the number of measuring units (counts or pulses) per revolution.
 Although the resolution of an encoder is set by the number of lines and their spacing, the method of signal processing used by the controller can improve resolution.
 When both the leading and trailing edges of one encoder signal are counted, resolution is effectively doubled.
 When both the leading and the trailing edges of two signals are counted — referred to as quadrature encoding — resolution is increased by a factor of four.

-However, just because an encoder can measure a particular resolution or movement distance, this does not guarantee that the system can actually execute the move.
+However, just because an encoder can measure a particular resolution or movement distance, this does not guarantee that the linear system can actually execute the move.
 In real-world applications, the ability of a mechanical system to move very small distances is limited by internal friction and preload, as well as compliance, or windup, in the components.
 Similarly, the maximum frequency that the drive and controller can accept on the encoder input — 20 million counts per second, for example — may limit the speed of the system due to processing limitations.

-Instead of resolution, manufacturers often specify minimum incremental motion (MIM), or practical resolution, which indicates the smallest movement the system can consistently and reliably achieve.
+Instead of resolution, manufacturers often specify minimum incremental motion (MIM), or practical resolution, which indicates the smallest movement the linear system can consistently and reliably achieve.

 Stepper motors are inherently well-suited for high-resolution moves, because their movements occur in discreet steps.
 The resolution of a stepper motor-driven system is determined by the lead of the screw, divided by the number of steps per revolution of the motor.
 When microstepping is used, theoretical system resolution can be significantly increased.
 However, like servo systems, stepper systems also experience a minimum incremental move, which is limited by the mechanical components and controller bandwidth.